stooj/stooj-dot-org/drafts/08_reinstallation.md

 And once we get a network cable, we won't need to configure the wireless!

 If something happens to this machine, it'll be _trivial_ to reinstall the OS.

+Meanwhile, back on `proteus`, it's going to complain the next time you try to SSH into `drummer`.
+That's because the system SSH keys have been regenerated, so you'll need to delete the appropriate lines in `~/.ssh/known_hosts`.